The Feasts of God

 The second feast within this group is the actual Feast of Weeks, or the Day of Pentecost.
 This feast takes place on the first day of the week (Sunday) following seven weeks after Resurrection Day.

-Originally, Moses went up Mount Sinai forty days after passing through the Red Sea, came down and revealed God’s will to the Israelites.
+Originally, Moses went up Mount Sinai forty days after passing through the Red Sea, and then came down and revealed God’s will to the Israelites.
 Ten days later, the fiftieth day after crossing the Red Sea, Moses went back up Mount Sinai to receive the Ten Commandments.
 God commanded the Israelites to commemorate this day as the Feast of Weeks.

 In the New Testament times, God poured out His Spirit on the Early Church, which spurred the growth of the gospel.